Oggy and the Cockroaches: Broadcast

 Oggy and the Cockroaches originated from France, and the series originally aired on France 3 through the network's Les Minikeums block (seasons 1 and 2 with reruns of seasons 3 and 4), Canal+ Family (seasons 3 and 4), and Gulli (seasons 5 to 7, who also reran older episodes from November 2005 to 2010 on the GRRR!!!, GulliGulli, GulliGang and GulliGood blocks), being key to the channel's successful launch and one of its most popular shows, with reruns airing on other French networks like Canal J, Canal+, Télétoon+, France 4, Boomerang and TiJi.
 The series is watched by over 800 million households worldwide via linear TV and SVOD platforms, such as Netflix and Amazon Prime Video.

 In the Philippines, the series aired on TV5 in 2010, and ABS-CBN from 2010 to 2020.
 In late 2011, it was welcomed to Cartoon Network's line-up and adored by the channel, and aired until 2022 due to the said show being one of the network's top-viewed programs.
 It moved to GMA Network on 3 September 2022, under the network's Astig Authority Saturday morning block.

 In Southeast Asia, season 3 of the series was broadcast on Disney Channel and Disney XD from 2009 to 31 December 2013.
 Seasons 1 to 5 were broadcast on the local Cartoon Network from late 2010 to 2017, and seasons 4 to 7 from 2017 to 2022.
 Seasons 1 to 4 were broadcast on Nickelodeon from 2015 to April 2021.

 In Arabian countries, it aired on Ajyal TV, MBC3, and Basma Channel.
 It also airs on 2M in Morocco, local Tunisian channels (i.e. Tunis 7), Saudi 2 in Saudi Arabia, Dubai One in the United Arab Emirates, and Gulli Arabic.

 In Italy, it was broadcast on Italia 1, Hiro, Boing, K2, Frisbee, DeA Kids, and Mediaset (in K2 and Frisbee, it also has a growing consumer products range across all major categories, including toys).

 It also aired in India from 2009 to 2012 on Nickelodeon.
+There, it was notably given voice-acted dialogue in various languages.
 On 16 July 2012, the series was acquired by Cartoon Network, which broadcast a Telugu audio track of the show featuring dialogue, a narrator, Bollywood-style references, and character localization, airing it hours each day until its fourth season.
 In 2015, Nickelodeon started rebroadcasting the show's older episodes, from seasons 1 to 3.
 Later, on 21 October of the same year, the series was also picked up by Nickelodeon Sonic, which broadcast the same seasons as Nick.
 Season 5 started airing on Cartoon Network from 14 August 2017.
 Seasons 3, 6 and 7 aired later during 2018–19, on Cartoon Network India.
 In August 2020, Sonic Nickelodeon started airing Hindi, Kannada and Tamil audio track of season 4 again.
 Cartoon Network aired seasons 5 to 7 until March 2022.
 In October 2021, Sony YAY! took over the rights for all seven seasons.